Creswick

 Creswick Street.png

-Embark on a Journey Through Creswick
+Embark on a Journey of Discovery in Creswick

 Renowned as the birthplace of notable Australian figures such as Prime Minister John Curtin and artist Norman Lindsay, Creswick exudes both beauty and history.
 As you leisurely wander along its gracefully curved main street, shaded by majestic plane trees and adorned with grand buildings, you can easily envision the vibrant life of this once-thriving gold boomtown during the 1850s.

+Immerse yourself further in local history at Creswick Museum, where you'll find a permanent display of artefacts and artworks relating to the Lindsay family.
 Indulge in the region's culinary delights at one of the many local cafes and restaurants, showcasing the finest in regional produce.
-For a sporting adventure, tee off at the internationally acclaimed golf course at the RACV Goldfields Resort, designed by Robert Allenby and Tony Cashmore.
+For a sporting adventure, tee off at the internationally acclaimed golf course at the RACV Goldfields Resort (designed by Robert Allenby and Tony Cashmore).